ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 Using the field ID digits in reverse order as the folder structure maximizes sharding of files through multiple folders on the filesystem.

-Within this folder, images are named like the uploaded file, suffixed with an underscore and the variation name:
+Within this folder, images are named like the uploaded file, suffixed with an underscore, and the variation name:

 - `MyImage.png`
 - `MyImage_large.png`